zlatnaspirala/safir/readme.md

 Safir use `browserify` for building final pack script.

 ## Objective:
-Must be simple and usefull.
-Performace must be 100% with full PWA support.
-For any platform adapted.
+- Must be simple and usefull.
+Performace must be 100% with full PWA support.For any platform adapted.
+- Integrate account system using RocketCraftingServer [REST API].

 Test [demo4.js] tictactoe at https://maximumroulette.com/apps/safir/